Sustainable cocoa & sugar

 Global commodities need a collective approach

-Cocoa and sugar are both global commodities that often have complex supply chains: cultivating them provides livelihoods to millions of people, but is also associated with issues including deforestation, water use and human rights risks.
+Cocoa and sugar are both global commodities that often have complex supply chains: cultivating them provides livelihoods to millions of people but is also associated with issues such as deforestation, water use and human rights risks.